MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 ## Exit to command line (PowerShell)

 This menu item closes the *SConfig* menu and returns to an interactive PowerShell prompt.
-You can use it to run arbitrary PowerShell commands and scripts in order to perform low-level configuration or troubleshooting which is not available natively in *SConfig.* For example, configure [storage](/powershell/module/storage), advanced [network adapter settings](/powershell/module/netadapter) (such as setting VLAN IDs) and [install device drivers](/windows-hardware/drivers/devtest/pnputil-command-syntax).
+You can use it to run arbitrary PowerShell commands and scripts for advanced configuration or troubleshooting.
+Many of these specialized options are not available natively in *SConfig.* For example, configure [storage](/powershell/module/storage), advanced [network adapter settings](/powershell/module/netadapter) (such as setting VLAN IDs) and [install device drivers](/windows-hardware/drivers/devtest/pnputil-command-syntax).

 > [!NOTE]
 > As a general rule, every setting available in the operating system can be controlled using command line tools or scripts.
 However, many of these settings are more conveniently managed remotely using graphical tools such as Windows Admin Center, Server Manager and System Center.

 To exit to PowerShell from *SConfig* main menu, type `15` and press `Enter`.
 To return to Server configuration tool, type `SConfig` in PowerShell, and then press `Enter`.
 Alternatively, type `exit`.
-This will close the current PowerShell window and open a new instance of *SConfig* automatically.
+It will close the current PowerShell window and open a new instance of *SConfig* automatically.

 ## Disable *SConfig* from starting automatically

-*SConfig* automatically starts on Windows Server 2022 deployed in Server Core installation option and on Azure Stack HCI.
+*SConfig* automatically starts on Windows Server 2022 (when deployed in Server Core installation option) and on Azure Stack HCI.
 You can stop *SConfig* from launching automatically by running the following command in PowerShell: `Set-SConfig -AutoLaunch $False`.